GMalzac/ProgImage.com/README.md

 * pundit gem for authorizations management
 * minimagick for picture processing

-Due to timing constraints automated testing and deployment to production have not been tackled.
+Due to timing constraints automated testing and deployment to production could not be completed.

 ## Set up